sbt/website/src/reference/00-Getting-Started/05-Basic-Def.md

 but setting the sbt version in `project/build.properties` avoids any potential confusion.

-### What is a Build Definition?
+### What is a build definition?

-After examining a set of directories and processing build definition files, sbt ends up with a set of `Project` definitions.
+A *build definition* is defined in `build.sbt`, and it consists of a set of projects (of type [`Project`](../api/sbt/Project.html)).
+Because the term *project* can be ambiguous, we often call it a *subproject* in this guide.

-In `build.sbt` you might create a [Project](../api/sbt/Project.html) definition of the project located in the current directory like this:
+For instance, in `build.sbt` you define the subproject located in the current directory like this:

 ```scala
 lazy val root = (project in file("."))